- Rates & Property

 Our district is facing rapid growth and community expectations of Council activities are high.
 This, along with the capital value of your property, is reflected in the annual rates.

 Council activities are funded in a number of ways.
-The Council will always attempt to fund a service, project or activity using fees and charges, such as land sales or development contributions, or by grants and subsidies.
+We will always attempt to fund a service, project or activity using fees and charges, such as land sales or development contributions, or by grants and subsidies.
 Once these funding avenues have been exhausted and the activity still requires funding, the remainder is generally funded by a rate.

 How are the rates set?